 Professional projects completed within the past five years in the disciplines of architecture, interior design, landscape architecture, urban planning and experiential graphic design are all eligible for consideration.

 Please see the ‘Sample Entry Form’ below, which outlines the required information, and other important information (such as the 2MB image size limit for photos).

 After you have read all the information below, please use the button above to login/register, manage your entries or purchase new ones (buttons will only be available during the submission timeline).

 If you have questions regarding the program itself or your entry (requirements, categories, etc.), please contact Michelle VonderBrink (email@example.com) by email.

-Building Architecture: projects submitted this category may include New Construction, Adaptive Reuse, Preservation, Additions, Urban Design and are evaluated against peer projects of a similar scale
+Building Architecture: projects submitted in this category may include New Construction, Adaptive Reuse, Preservation, Additions, Urban Design and are evaluated against peer projects of a similar scale

 - Large Scale = >10,000 sf

 Interior Architecture: projects submitted in this category may include New Construction and Renovation of Interior Projects